Amit Kothari

 The key skills aren’t mysterious.
 Hiring managers surveyed recently ranked on-the-job training, industry certifications, and university coursework as the top pathways into AI roles.
 Real-world projects and applied skills matter most.
 A CS degree isn’t the only entry point anymore.

-Universities have genuine advantages here.
+Universities have real advantages here.
 Cloud-based ML certifications like AWS Machine Learning Specialty are linked to roughly 20% salary boosts in existing data and engineering roles.
 AWS leads cloud market share for ML workloads, and 73% of organizations actively prioritize AI-certified talent.

 The infrastructure to train your own people exists.
 Use it before burning budget on hiring battles you’ll lose.